ThisIsAkriti/Essence/Readme.md

     - For getting started see documentation and implement!
     #### https://react-redux.js.org

+## Project Structure
+- The frontend project structure is as follows:
+    - Navbar: Toggle dark/light mode, route to create page.
+    - Homepage
+        - The products are displayed here.
+        - Products can be Edited and Deleted.
+    - Create Page
+        - Create the product({name, price, image});
 ### axios cors error:
 - Issue  with the CORS policy.
 Browser was blocking the request due to CORS settings on  backend server.
 - npm install cors // backend